swordfatih/CNGui/README.md

 ```

 Check
 `CNGui::Object`'s members to see what you can use for your object.
+If you need more style parameters to customize your object add it to the `CNGui::Style` struct.